 I go shopping every weekend and 8 out of 10 times I would return with something.
 I spend maybe around $50-100 a weekend which is definitely a bit excessive.
 I’m trying to cut back a lot because my mom is starting to worry that I have a serious problem.
 But I think that it depends on what you are buying.
 When I’m buying shoes I wait for a holiday before I get it trying to take advantage of the sales instead of paying $150+ for the original.

 I think though that for each season you should spend from $250-500.
 I know, it’s a bit much.

 I can’t afford to spend much at all, so I try and buy one thing a month that I really want.
 I have a list of items that I think I need for my wardrobe and I stick to that as much as I can.
-Bargains still tempt me though, like the 2 vintage belts for £5 that I got last weekend!posted about 5 years ago
+Bargains still tempt me though, like the 2 vintage belts for £5 that I got last weekend!posted over 5 years ago

-i seriously havent been spending much at all on clothes lately. seriously girls (and guys!), clean out those closets! at first it was kinda depressing not wearing new things but then it got really fun putting old things together, going to thrift stores, and diy-ing. the one thing that is KILLING me though is not feeding my shoe addiction haha.posted about 5 years ago
+i seriously havent been spending much at all on clothes lately. seriously girls (and guys!), clean out those closets! at first it was kinda depressing not wearing new things but then it got really fun putting old things together, going to thrift stores, and diy-ing. the one thing that is KILLING me though is not feeding my shoe addiction haha.posted over 5 years ago

 Love end of season sales.
 Splurge on the few luxury items I covet.
 But I find it all to be reasonable.posted over 4 years ago